 Here’s the catch.
 You’ll have to give the form to the person requesting it before the payment is made to you, credited to your account, or allocated.
 Often this timeline is very short and many companies miss their opportunity to submit it.
 If you do not provide the W-8BEN-E form, the withholding agent may have to withhold at the 30% rate, backup withholding rate, or the rate applicable under section 1446.
 Furthermore, you may also be expected to supply many W-8BEN-E forms for different types of income.
-Once provided, the W-*BEN-E form remains valid for 3 years.
+Once provided, the W-8BEN-E form remains valid for 3 years.
 Generally, a separate Form W-8BEN-E must be given to each withholding agent.
-Keeping to deadlines for multiple form requirements across multiple investments becomes administratively difficult despite yours and your custodian’s best efforts.
+Keeping to deadlines for multiple form requirements across multiple investments becomes administratively difficult despite your and your custodian’s best efforts.
 Consequently, sometimes the refund opportunity is missed and requires a retrospective refund request.

 Requesting a Retrospective Withholding Tax Refund without a W-8BEN-E Form

 Should you have missed the deadline for submission, it is still possible to claim the withholding tax refund retrospectively without the W-8BEN-E form.
 In fact, there are many benefits to claiming your withholding tax retrospectively such as:

 - Being able to go back multiple years and capitalize on a larger refund.